 Periodically, a specialist will experience conditions throughout surgery that would certainly make proceeding with minimally invasive surgical treatment dangerous.
 In this scenario, the incision is enlarged to permit traditional surgical strategies to be made use of to complete the operation.
 This is referred to as a “conversion” to typical or “open” surgery.
 Minimally invasive surgical procedure is not appropriate for all clients or problems.

 Conclusion: Technology has brought about changes in how surgery is done.
 Laparoscopic surgery has been around for almost 30 years now.
 Robotic Surgery is a newer modality and been around for almost five to ten years.
 Considerable training and experience are required for these procedures like for any other surgical experience.
 Open surgery is still the backbone of any procedure especially when minimally invasive surgery is difficult or not possible.
 However, majority of cancers of the colon and rectal tumours are nowadays operated with minimally invasive techniques.

 Dr. Rajeev Kapoor is a Minimally Invasive Specialist Surgeon in Chandigarh.
-He is a famous Minimally Invasive Surgeon in Chandigarh, India.
 He is a highly experienced Minimally Invasive Surgeon and has successfully performed many minimally invasive surgeries in Chandigarh and other cities of India.
 Book your appointment for consultation.
 Call at +91-9876-507-444 to get the latest about minimally invasive surgery.